 Plato Utrecht Voorstraat 35, 3512 AJ Utrecht

 Plato is part of a chain of record shops in the Netherlands, and their Utrecht branch has been supplying the city with music for around 30 years.
-They started out at the Steenweg, and moved to their current location at the Voorstraat – a two minute walk from Neude square – almost 10 years ago.
-They stock the largest selection of new Vinyl and CDs, DVDs and box sets in town, and you can als find a good choice of second hand records.
+They started out at the Steenweg, and moved to their current location at the Voorstraat – a two minute walk from Neude square – 10 years ago.
+They stock the largest selection of new Vinyl, CDs, DVDs and box sets in town, and you can als find a good choice of second hand records.

 Reset Records Prins Hendriklaan 16, 3583 EM Utrecht